How a poor leadership style in my supervisor sparked my desire to search for a new job

 But what left an even bigger impact was how his overall leadership style affected our world.

 Think about all the CEO’s that are abusing their power, and are making an insane amount of money while employees are making so little.
 Yes, their hard work is worthy of a fat pay; I’m not anti-money nor anti-power.
-But those CEO’s that are investing money into their employees satisfaction, are demonstrating great leadership.
+But those CEO’s that are investing money into their employees satisfaction, are literally shifting the paradigm of what “great” leadership means.

 How supervisors can increase their influence